 3. Place the triangles onto a clean, dry tea towel and gently squeeze out the moisture.

 4. Fry the tofu in a dry pan until each side is golden brown.

 5. Soak in a marinade for a few hours.

 6. Add to stir-fry along with your choice of vegetables and sauce.

 ½ cup teriyaki sauce

 ¼ cup apple juice

-I then use this marinade as a dressing for my stir-fry and noodles.
+- Use the leftover marinade as a dressing for stir-fry and noodles.
 Very tasty.